2026 Alabama elections: State Treasurer

 Four-term incumbent treasurer Young Boozer is running for re-election.

 State Auditor

-One-term incumbent auditor Andrew Sorrell is retiring to run for secretary of state.
+One-term incumbent auditor Andrew Sorrell initially said he was retiring to run for secretary of state, but in January 2026 announced that he was instead running for reelection.

 Commissioner of Agriculture and Industries

 Two-term incumbent commissioner Rick Pate is term-limited and cannot seek re-election.

 Board of Education

 Five of nine seats on the Alabama State Board of Education are up for election.

 Public Service Commission

 Two seats on the Alabama Public Service Commission are up for election.

 State legislative

 House of Representatives

 All 105 seats in the Alabama House of Representatives are up for election.

 Senate

 All 35 seats in the Alabama Senate are up for election.